 Housing In France

 Renting a house or apartment in France is complicated and different than what you’re probably used to.
-Here are some important things you should know and prepare for.
+Here are some essential things you should know and prepare for.

-33) Gutted Kitchens: When you rent an apartment or house in France, don’t be surprised if the kitchen comes with just a kitchen sink. – No oven, no cupboards, no electric or gas stove, dishwasher etc. When searching, pay attention to the ad.
-If nothing is mentioned about the kitchen, it could be because it comes equipped bare bones so you should ask.
-If the ad mentions “cuisine aménagée” or “cuisine équipée” than it does include some things in the kitchen.
+When you rent an apartment or house in France, don’t be surprised if the kitchen comes with just a kitchen sink. – No oven, no cupboards, no electric or gas stove, dishwasher, etc. When searching, pay attention to the ad.
+If nothing is mentioned about the kitchen, it could be because it comes equipped with bare bones, so you should ask.
+If the ad mentions “cuisine aménagée” or “cuisine équipée,” then it does include some things in the kitchen.
 Here are a few examples.

 Cuisine aménagée = Is a kitchen equipped with built-in cupboards but no electric units.

-35) The toilette is usually in its own room separate from the shower and sink.
-Think W.C. “water closet” style.
+35) The toilette is usually in a separate room from the shower and sink called a “WC.”

-37) Not a dryer culture: People in France don’t typically have dryers and tend to hang dry their clothes from their balconies or on indoor drying racks especially during cold or rainy weather.
+Owning a drying is less common in France than in some other cultures.
+Instead, people typically hang dry their clothes from their balconies or on indoor drying racks, especially during cold or rainy weather.

 Culture & Manners In France